-- The Starts are approximately 400m from the Assembly field.
+The Starts are approximately 4/500m from the Assembly field.
 The route to the Red Start will be taped from the SW corner of the field.
 It goes south along a wide track for 400m and then across an open area, but there are a couple of properties who may be moving vehicles during the event.
 As it is close by there will not be a clothing dump.
 If conditions are adverse clothing could be left there but would need to be collected after your run.
 There is plenty of room for warming up.

 Maps will be in boxes labelled with course number (1 – 18) and classes on each course.

 Courses 1 – 6 cross Highland Water which is a large stream with some deep holes.
 Suitable crossing points which have been overprinted on the map are either fords or bridges.
 They are indicated by a )( symbol.
 These crossing points are not compulsory but advised, unless stated otherwise in Assembly and the Start on the day of the event.